-Starting in September 2018, Microsoft started rolling out a new feature called “Battery Limit” to all Surface devices starting from Surface Pro 3 forward.
-This feature can prolong your Surface’s battery lifespan by limiting the total charge to a maximum of 50%.
+In September 2018, Microsoft started rolling out a new “feature called “Battery Limit” “Battery Limit” feature to all Surface devices, beginning from Surface Pro 3 forward.
+This feature can prolong your Surface’s battery lifespan by limiting the total charge to 50%.

 Enabling the setting preserves the battery’s ability to take and hold a charge while it’s connected to external power for an extended period of time and is recommended for Surface devices integrated into solutions like kiosks, consoles, and other scenarios where they are constantly connected to an external power supply.

 The feature is being rolled out to Surface devices via the Firmware update.
-In this article, we will walk you through how to enable this feature on your supported Surface devices.
+This article will walk you through enabling this feature on your supported Surface devices.

 Here is the complete list of Surface devices that support the “Battery Limit” feature with the associated firmware updates.